UnstableMutex/NLog.Monitor/README.md

 NLog.Monitor
 ============

-RT monitor for nlog errors
+RT monitor for nlog errors (see NLog.MongoDB)